-Kaslo Sourdough, a long-time producer of sourdough breads, has relatively recently created a brand new innovation – sourdough pasta!
+Kaslo Sourdough, a long-time producer of sourdough breads, has created a brand new innovation – sourdough pasta!

 A True Local supplier based in Kaslo, this dedicated and hard-working family business makes products that are both delicious and healthful.
 The Co-op is proud to carry Kaslo Sourdough’s breads and pastas.